-If a quorum is present at the Annual Meeting, the nominee receiving the highest number of affirmative votes will be elected as a Class III director for the three-year term following the Annual Meeting.
-Unless marked otherwise, proxies received will be voted FOR the election of the nominee.
-If additional people are nominated for election as a director after the date of this proxy statement, the proxy holders intend to vote all proxies received by them in a way that will ensure that the nominee listed above is elected.
+If a quorum is present at the Annual Meeting, the nominees receiving the highest number of affirmative votes will be elected as Class I directors for the three-year term following the Annual Meeting.
+Unless marked otherwise, proxies received will be voted FOR the election of each of the three nominees.
+If additional people are nominated for election as directors after the date of this proxy statement, the proxy holders intend to vote all proxies received by them in a way that will ensure that the nominees listed above are elected.

-THE BOARD RECOMMENDS THAT OUR STOCKHOLDERS VOTE \underline{FOR} THE ELECTION OF THE CLASS III DIRECTOR NOMINEE INDICATED ABOVE.
+THE BOARD RECOMMENDS THAT OUR STOCKHOLDERS VOTE \underline{FOR} THE ELECTION OF THE CLASS I DIRECTOR NOMINEES INDICATED ABOVE.